ingaheiland/ingaheiland.github.io/README.md

 My research focuses on issues related to international trade, migration, and international finance.

 I obtained my undergraduate education from Tuebingen University, Germany.
-In the course of my graduate studies I have visited the University of Missouri, Columbia, Stanford University, and the University of Colorado at Boulder.
+In the course of my graduate studies I have visited the University of Missouri at Columbia, Stanford University, and the University of Colorado at Boulder.

 ## CV